 So what happens with everything Facebook collects about you (and your clients)?
 We originally installed the tracking code, a Facebook Pixel, in order to collect statistics and make our site and ads better.
 I practice what I preach, and don’t advertise on Facebook anymore, at all.
 Instead, we have shifted to relying on organic reach only, following my growth hacking system.
 Social media is a long play and should be about brand awareness, and sharing stories, not drumming up some quick sales.
 I’m done taking advice from the so-called gurus on the internet who I’ve never met and have no verifiable results.
 Long story short, what I propose is to uncover your unique story as an entrepreneur.
 Figure out your why and talk about it all the time.
 Use your story to find your unique angle and create meaningful conversations and real connections.
 In my course, I show you how.

 Back to Facebook, and something that happened this summer.
 Under normal circumstances, I travel a lot.
 I’m usually going somewhere at least once a month.
 But then Covid19 happened.
-As the virus is potentially lethal and is still surrounded by a lot of uncertainty and unanswered questions (as it’s brand new), I’ve taken the cautious approach and haven’t been anywhere since March.
-To prevent going stir crazy I bought myself a new motorcycle.
+As the virus is potentially lethal and is still surrounded by a lot of uncertainty and unanswered questions (as it’s brand new), I’ve taken the cautious approach and haven’t been anywhere since March 2020.
+To prevent going stir crazy I bought myself a new motorcycle later that summer.
 After over a decade on my first bike, it was time for a serious upgrade.
 And with that purchase, came an invitation to join the dealer’s Facebook group.
 Owning a Harley, apparently, is a bit of a social thing as well, even virtually in Covid times.

 What happened next, is where it gets interesting.
 In the days and weeks following my purchase, my Facebook ads changed to display motorcycle accessories, clothing and other related products and services.
 By combining data from both my on- and off- Facebook activity, in part provided by Harley’s own groups and websites, Facebook had constructed a profile about me, allowing third party advertisers to target me with advertisements related to my activity and interests.